-- 31. Groups a consumer identifies with and wants to join. - 32.
+- 24. Groups a consumer identifies with and wants to join. - 25.
+Groups a consumer does not want to associate with or join. - 26.
 People with expertise certain areas.
 Consumers respect these people and often ask their opinions before they buy goods and services.